What is Organization Design?

 A study found that executives spend very little time evaluating the state of their organizations before adopting new designs.
 Too often, leaders make the false assumption that the current state of affairs in their organizations is clear.
 In reality, these managers are out of touch with their employees’ performance and how activities are actually being conducted internally.
 Gaining a better understanding of an organization before rushing to take on a new design helps to discover the root cause of current problems.

 3. Selecting the Right Blueprint

 A majority of organizations base their new designs on untested hypotheses.
 Although intuitive decision-making works in some cases, company managers should not depend on their intuition alone.
-So rather than relying on that “gut feeling” to when making that major sales decision, consult all the stakeholders involved and look at the data at hand.
+So, rather than relying on that “gut feeling” when making that major sales decision, consult all the stakeholders involved and look at the data at hand.

 4. Choosing the Right Specialists

 One of the most neglected principles of organization design is emphasizing roles first and then individuals.
 Unfortunately, lots of managers do the opposite.
 They start looking for candidates to fill certain positions before job roles are clearly defined.